0Tech/andromeda/x/escrow/README.md

 ## Abstract

-This modules provides means to execute messages whose signers come from different parties.
+This module provides means to execute messages whose signers come from different parties.
 Typical example would be a trade, by which two individual account can exchange assets.
 Without this module, they have to use a tx which include the messages that requires signatures from both of them.
 Or, they may